bologer/anycomment.io/readme.txt

 It could only be difficult for website who have HTTP only and hight traffic as transfer to HTTPs can cause some traffic lose.

 == Changelog ==

+= 0.1 – 28.03.2020 =

+**Fixes:**
+- Fixed error when when flushing cache
+- Fixed issue when debug file was never created
+- Fixed deprecation notice: "Array and string offset access syntax with curly braces" in AnyCommentGenericSettings.php
+- Fixed problem when quotes in title was breaking cloud script launcher

+**Enhancements:**
+- Added `init` event, see repository Wiki for more information
+- Now only one form displayed on 'Reply' or 'Update' actions
+- Comments: completely rewritten to React Hooks
+- Comments: data management rewritten to Redux
+- Comments: rewritten to TypeScript
+- Comments: changed bundle builder to ParcelJS
+- Comments: using Formik to manage forms
+- Comments: website settings now propagated using React Context
+- Comments: now send button is always active.
+Previously button was changed to active when user started typing.
+- Comments: moved back to classic editor, no more needed to highlight text to see bold, italic, etc
+- Comments: removed redundant "Guest" sign from guest users
+- Comments: comment form is now standardized with cloud version which proved to have better UI/UX
+- Comments: replaced Google+ icon with generic Google one, as it was deprecated

+**Others:**
+- Dropping Email/chart support for plugin, now only Telegram, GitHub & WordPress Forum

 = 0.0.99 – 04.01.2020 =